-We had a booking at a jungle bunglow which eventually got cancelled.
+We had a booking at a jungle bungalow which eventually got cancelled.
 Subhomoy discussed the matter with his uncle and came up with an alternative to visit a tea garden near Siliguri.
 Our cab-driver also had some pre-booked trips on that day.
 Hence, after checking out from the hotel he dropped us at New Alipurduar (NAQ) station.
-We waited at a tea stall for a while as, the train was late by an hour.
+We waited at a tea stall for a while as the train was late by an hour.

 Apart from visiting the garden, we got a chance to closely experience the processing of tea as the factory manager was a friend of Subhomoy’s uncle.